sundgenomics/sundgenomics.github.io/pipeline_overview.md

 ### CRISPRESSO2

-This pipeline is used for amplicon submissions and described [here](http://crispresso.pinellolab.org/submission).
+CRISPRESSO2 pipeline is used for amplicon submissions and described [here](http://crispresso.pinellolab.org/submission).

 ### CUTRUN-CUTTAG